LaurenEmm04/CET-2007-Assignment-1/README.md

 For Stats, I wanted a class that would track a players progress across all their games.
 It handled things like the hours played and high scores for each game.
 Nothing else was added outside of that regard to keep it focused and simple.
 Each game gets its own GameStats object.
 This makes it easy to update or read stats for that particular game without affecting other games.

 The Stats class has methods like UpdateHoursPlayed and UpdateHighScore, which checks if a GameStats entry exists first, if it doesnt, then it would create one.
 This prevents issues where stats wern't recorded because no entry existed.
-I also included methods such as GetTotalPlayedHours and GetTotalHighScore so I can quickly summarize a players progress.
+I also included methods such as GetTotalPlayedHours and GetTotalHighScore so I can quickly summarise a players progress.

 DisplayStats lets the program print out stats in a clean, readable format, making it easy for players to see their performance.
 Overall, having my program like this keeps stats modular and easy to update, as well as easy to debug.